zeroblu3/2009Scape/.github/pull_request_template.md

-**Describe what changes you made in this pull request, preferrably with bullet points.**
+**Describe what changes you made in this pull request, preferably with bullet points.**
 * like
 * this